 You’ve heard about nutritious food, contact with nature, fresh air, avoiding plastic, polyester and other toxins.
 As a believer in slow changes, I recommend you taking small steps on this way.

 Maybe you’ll start with the thing as simple as getting enough hours of sleep, going to bed no later than at 10 pm?
+Maybe you’ll consider exchanging your medical cabinet for natural remedies?

-4. Let’s try how we feel without analyzing, logical thinking, tables, and lists.
+4 | let’s try how we feel without analyzing, logical thinking, tables, and lists

 The inner femininity in every woman causes that our bodies, minds, and souls work according to different rules than men’s.